A Normal Form Characterization for Efficient Boolean Skolem Function Synthesis: Introduction

-Knowledge representations and normal forms for Boolean functions have been investigated extensively over the last decades~\cite{CD97,dnnf,dsharp,DM11}.
+Normal forms for Boolean functions, or knowledge representation in general, have been investigated extensively over the last few decades~\cite{CD97,dnnf,dsharp,DM11}.
 While a problem compiled to a normal form may allow the problem to be solved efficiently, compilation to the normal form may not always be easy.
 For instance, {\dDNNF} allows polynomial-time model counting, but converting to {\dDNNF} cannot always be done in polynomial time unless ${\myP}=\#{\myP}$.
 Despite the worst-case complexity of the compilation process, research in normal forms offers several benefits, such as better understanding of compositionality and other structural properties, explanations for practical performance of algorithms (e.g., on benchmarks in a normal form that permits efficient analysis) etc. Furthermore, the study of normal forms also feeds into research on normal form compilers, that have significant practical use.
-For example, multiple {\dDNNF} compilers have been developed since the introduction of the normal form.
-We also point out that different types of normal forms have been studied earlier: syntactic or purely structural normal forms like {\CNF}, {\DNF}, {\DNNF} allow efficient membership checking, while semantic normal forms like {\dDNNF} require propositional satisfiability checks to determine membership.
-The proposed normal form ({\eqnf}) falls in the latter category, but like {\dDNNF}, is relevant for the good properties it exhibits.
+For example, multiple {\dDNNF} compilers have been developed since the introduction of {\dDNNF} as a useful normal form.
+We also point out that different types of normal forms have been studied earlier.
+For example, syntactic or purely structural normal forms like {\CNF}, {\DNF}, {\DNNF} allow efficient membership checking, while semantic normal forms like {\dDNNF} require propositional satisfiability checks to determine membership.
+The proposed normal form ({\eqnf}) falls in the latter category, but like {\dDNNF}, is worth studying for the good properties it exhibits.